 When solidarity counts

-Moments of crisis have a way of calling attention to the inequities and barriers already-vulnerable children, young adults, and families confront in order to access the critical supports they need.
-Our young clients and the families who step up for them are reaching out to the Alliance for help during this crisis—knowing that we will be here to advocate for them, as we always have.
+Moments of crisis have a way of calling attention to the inequities children, young adults, and families in the child welfare system confront in order to access the critical supports they need.
+Our clients are reaching out to the Alliance for help during this crisis—knowing that we will be here to advocate for them, as we always have.

 Since 1992, we have empowered more than 150,000 children and young adults